How do I get on a wait list?

 Patients are to bring their own oxygen if started at home.

 Sorry, we do not offer transfers between hospices.

-The expenses associated with providing exemplary end-of-life and bereavement care amount to $1,030 per patient per day, which is equivalent to $3 million annually.
-Alberta Health Services contributes 56% towards covering these costs and the hospice is challenged with raising the remaining $1.3 million shortfall.
+The expenses associated with providing exemplary end-of-life and bereavement care amount to $1,035 per patient per day, which is equivalent to more than $3 million annually.
+Alberta Health Services contributes 57% towards covering these costs, and the hospice is challenged with raising the remaining $1.5 million shortfall.